“What limits size and growth?……..

 We have adhered to the idea that dogs seldom hunt alone, almost always in packs, with one taking the attention, others lunging in for the kill.
 Daisy has always been taught that if she finds something, we will always come to her aid.
 If she finds a mouse under something, she barks, we come, and do what we can to move things around and let her get at it.

-This is especially important when she beats a very large groundhog to its hole and lays into them.
-She kills her prey by lifting it off the ground and giving it a whip, snapping it’s neck.
-As a result groundhogs larger than her are pretty much impossible for her to kill alone.
-She has always been taught that someone will show up shortly to make the final blow while she keeps it’s attention.
-She can handle young groundhogs herself.
+This is especially important when she beats a very large groundhog to its hole and lays into it.
+She kills her prey by lifting it off the ground, giving it a whip, snapping its neck.
+As a result, groundhogs larger than her are pretty much impossible for her to kill alone.
+She has always been taught that someone will show up shortly to make the final blow while she keeps its attention.
+Although she can handle young groundhogs herself.

 Our neighbor had a much larger dog they would keep in their fenced garden area at night when the sweet corn was about ripe.
 This kept raccoons from pillaging the place.

 Some might object that allowing an animal to kill anything makes them a threat to their human caretakers.
 I think this is more a matter of teaching the dog who is a friend, who is a foe, who is above them, and who is below them.
-This sounds petty among us humans who obviously function differently, but this is how dogs work.
-Even with animals that could and should be prey for Daisy, we have trained her to not kill.
+This sounds petty among us humans, who obviously function differently, but this is how dogs work in their packs.
+Even with animals that could, and should, be prey for Daisy, we have trained her to not kill.

 If our rabbits get out for instance, we sic her on them.
 She catches them by simply holding them until we come pick them up.
 She doesn’t pick them up and snap their neck as is her method to kill anything else.
-The rabbit is a bit slobbered-on after this, but in my experience, catching rabbits alone is seldom less stressful for the rabbit, usually unsuccessful, and simply leaves the rabbit prone to being eaten by a raccoon -because they certainly don’t care about a rabbits quality of life.
+The rabbit is a bit slobbered-on after this, but in my experience, catching rabbits otherwise is seldom less stressful for the rabbit, usually unsuccessful, and so leaves the rabbit prone to being eaten by a raccoon -which certainly doesn’t care about a rabbit’s quality of life.